 (iii) The 2016 JRC Effect Study performs the evaluation per Article 23 of Reg 168.

 a.
-The 2016 JRC Effect Study contains the following “2.2 Data mining of type I test values related to L-category vehicles Information related to type approval from L-category vehicles were collected from the German Federal Motor Transport Authority (Kraftfahrt- Bundesamt KBA).
+The 2016 JRC Effect Study contains the following “2.2 Data mining of Test Type I values related to L-category vehicles Information related to type approval from L-category vehicles were collected from the German Federal Motor Transport Authority (Kraftfahrt- Bundesamt KBA).
 In compliance with EC Directive 2003/4/EC, the KBA publishes regularly these values to ensure public access to information linked to environmental matters [9].
 Two databases were obtained from the KBA, representing the state of play of regulated emissions in 2009 and 2014 [10,11].
 These databases provided CO2 emission, fuel consumption and emission type test values for new vehicles with general operating licence or EC type approval sold in the German market.
 Please note that the KBA provides type approval data, not emission values from in-use vehicles.
 For an overview of emissions from in-use L-category vehicles refer to Adam et al. [12], Clairotte et al. [13], Zardini et al. [14], Platt et al. [15], and references therein.”

 b.
 The references for in-use vehicles in paragraph a. above are from 2009-2014 and refer to several two stroke scooters and one four stroke scooter.
 The reference vehicles were not based on engines that met Euro5 emission standards.
 No other reference to the in-use studies were included in the 2016 Effect Study.

-In order to allow the EPPR IWG to fully evaluate the deterioration factors used for vehicles meeting GTR2/Euro5 vehicle level exhaust emissions, additional tailpipe emission deterioration data will be provided by China and the US EPA in 2022.
+In order to allow the EPPR IWG to fully evaluate the deterioration factors used for vehicles meeting UN GTR No. 2/Euro5 vehicle level exhaust emissions, additional tailpipe emission deterioration data will be provided by China and the US EPA in 2022.
 The EPPR IWG will, shortly thereafter, consider the information provided for developing new multiplicative deterioration factors for two- and three- wheeled vehicles in 2025 and beyond.

 a.
-Deterioration factor data have already been provided to the EPPR IWG by China in 2020 (China 4 study, Euro4, DUR 03-01) and the US EPA in 2021 (analyses of publicly available deterioration information of near Euro5 emission level engine families provided in EPA’s Annual Certification Database, DUR 14-06).
+Deterioration factor data have already been provided to the EPPR IWG by China in 2020 (China 4 study, Euro4, DUR 03-01) and the US EPA in 2021 (analyses of publicly available deterioration information of near Euro5 emission level engine families provided in US EPA’s Annual Certification Database, DUR 14-06).
 Both sources of information show how the deterioration factors are higher than those currently included in Annex VII of Regulation EU No. 168.
 China and the US are of the opinion that new deterioration factors should be determined based on data of Euro5 compliant vehicles for use in 2025 and beyond.
-This will allow harmonization of GTR2 Amendment 5 and DUR GTR with Euro5 thru 2024 and then utilizes Euro5 emission level determined multiplicative deterioration factors from 2025 and beyond.
+This will allow harmonization of UN GTR No. 2 Amendment 5 and UN GTR on Durability with Euro5 thru 2024 and then utilizes Euro5 emission level determined multiplicative deterioration factors from 2025 and beyond.

 b.
 Additional deterioration factor information will be provided by China (China 5 study, on Euro5 compliant vehicles) and the US EPA (EPA 2021 certification DF data from motorcycles) in 2022.